higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 ### 3.2. `EvolutionData`

-**Stores** threshold-based instructions for how the token’s name/URI changes when crossing certain triggers (price, volume, etc.).
+**Stores** threshold-based instructions for how the token's name/URI changes when crossing certain triggers (price, volume, etc.).

 ```rust
 #[account]